YouthTechProgram/Presentations/Lessons/02 - Intro to HTML/Intro to HTML.md

 #### Line Breaks

 Line breaks allow you force a line break instead of having to start a new paragraph.
+The reason you would want to do this is because by default, there is spacing between paragraphs but with line breaks, there will be no spacing since it's not a new paragraph.

+In general, line breaks could and should be avoided if possible; CSS can be used to achieve the same goals.

     <br>